dimohy/BlazorDualMode/README.md

+Forked from Suchiman/BlazorDualMode.

+Check the operation after modifying the source code using Blazor version 3.1.0-preview4.

+---

 Demo on how to dynamically switch from client to server side mode by appending `?mode=server` to the url.

 # Howto